-Fisc al 2020: Nil Securities He ld or Controlled as of Janua nry 31, 2020 (6) Subordinate Voting Shares (#) Market Value of Subordinate Voting Shares (\$) Multiple Voting Shares (#) Market Value of Multiple Voting Shares (\$) Options (#) Value of Vested In- the-Money Options (\$) Deferred Share Units (#) Market Value of Deferred Share Units (\$) Total Market Value of Securities Held (\$) - - - - - - - - -
+Securities Held or Controlled as of January 31, 2021(4)

+Subordinate Voting Shares (#) Market Value of Subordinate Voting Shares (\$) Multiple Voting Shares (#) Market Value of Multiple Voting Shares (\$) Options (#) Value of Vested In- the-Money Options (\$) Deferred Share Units (#) Market Value of Deferred Share Units (5) (\$) Total Market Value of Securities Held (5) (\$) - - - - - - 2,359 198,557 198,557

-(1) Mr. Bekenstein is not considered independent because of his relationship with BCI.
-For details regarding BCI, see "General Information - Voting Shares Outstanding and Principal Shareholders".
+- (1) Mr. Bekenstein is not considered independent because of his relationship with BCI.
+For details regarding BCI, see "General Information - Voting Shares Outstanding and Principal Shareholders". - (2) Bright Horizons Family Solutions Inc. is a public company since January 2013 but Mr. Bekenstein has been on the board of directors since 1986.

-(2) Mr. Bekenstein ceased to be the Chairman of the Human Resources, Nomination and Governance Committee on May 30, 2019, but remained a member thereof.

-(3) On November 25, 2019, the Company reviewed the structure of its standing committees and as a result thereof, the Human Resources, Nomination and Governance Committee was split into two newly-created committees, namely the Human Resources & Compensation Committee and the Nominating Governance and Social Responsibility Committee, which collectively inherited substantially all of the responsibilities of the former Human Resources, Nomination and Governance Committee.
-Mr. Bekenstein was appointed as a member of each two committees on November 25, 2019.

-(4) Bright Horizons Family Solutions Inc. is a public company since January 2013 but Mr. Bekenstein has been on the board of directors since 1986.
 Dollarama Inc. is a public company since October 2009 but Mr. Bekenstein has been on the board of directors since 2004.
-The Michaels Companies, Inc. is a public company since June 2014 but Mr. Bekenstein has been on the board of directors since 2006.
-Canada Goose Holdings Inc. is a public company since 2017 but Mr. Bekenstein has been on the board of directors since 2013.

-(5) No compensation was paid to directors who are not independent during fiscal year 2020.
-See "Compensation of Directors".
-As of fiscal year 2021, all directors, except for Mr. José Boisjoli, will be entitled to receive compensation in their capacity as directors.

-(6) Mr. Bekenstein does not personally own any voting securities of the Company.
-Mr. Bekenstein is a Managing Director of BCI and as a result may be deemed to share beneficial ownership of the shares held by Bain.
-For details regarding BCI and Bain's ownership of voting securities of the Company, see "General Information- Voting Shares Outstanding and Principal Shareholders".
+Canada Goose Holdings Inc. is a public company since 2017 but Mr. Bekenstein has been on the board of directors since - For a complete itemization of the compensation, see "Compensation of Directors". - Mr. Bekenstein does not personally own any voting securities of the Company.
+Mr. Bekenstein is a Managing Director and the Co-Chairman of BCI and as a result may be deemed to share beneficial ownership of the shares held by Bain.
+For details regarding BCI and Bain's ownership of voting securities of the Company, see "General Information- Voting Shares Outstanding and Principal Shareholders". - (5) Based on the closing price of the Subordinate Voting Shares on the TSX (\$84.17) on January 29, 2021, being the last trading day before the end of Fiscal 2021.